 After a warm response to their last international press releasing, 'The Molecules Fall Closer' in 2014, the band headed back to the studio to work on new songs.
 Made across Europe, production took place everywhere: in the train, on skype, in the bus, in the car.

-Equally informative has been the quartet’s love for visual experience.
-An ongoing collaboration with fashion designer and illustrator Sarah Knüpfer, began with the styling for their upcoming video “Hey You” (release 17/04/17) and has extended into their stage performances.
+With the quartet’s love for visual experience, an ongoing collaboration with fashion designer and illustrator Sarah Knüpfer, began with the styling for their latest 2 videos and has equally extended into their stage performances.

 Reflecting Nausica’s international character, the band has toured throughout Germany, Italy, Belgium and Switzerland.
 In the Netherlandsthey’ve established a loyal fanbase after a string of high profile Dutch events including Valkhof Festival, Noorderzon Festival, Mañana Mañana and Le Mini Who.
-They've also supported Son Lux at the sold out performance in the MC Theater in Amsterdam, and Dutch band De Kift in Arnhem, and made a live appearance on Germany's largest radio station, "1LIVE".
+They've also supported Son Lux at the sold out performance in the MC Theater in Amsterdam, and Dutch band De Kift in Arnhem, and made a live appearance on Germany's largest radio station, "1LIVE" and Dutch radio station “3FM”.

 "It takes a lot to cast a spell over a record shop.
 One of the most haunting projects of the day, Nausica rose to the challenge.
 The German/Dutch band has a sweet side (due in no small part to frontwoman Edita Karkoschka’s operatic voice), but it’s not all sugar and spice thanks to the quartet’s love of spiky instrumentals and abrupt, mid-song shifts."